hRun/SA-haveibeenpwned/README.md

 I was unsatisfied with the publicly available Splunk add-ons already providing this functionality as they either didn't allow control over what and how is queried for or didn't format the output to my wishes.
 So I came up with my own Splunk add-on implementing these missing features.

 Cross-compatible with Python 2 and 3.
-Tested on Splunk Enterprise 8.2.1 and 8.1.1 on Windows, Linux and Splunk Cloud.
+Tested on Splunk Enterprise 8.2.3 and 8.1.1 on Windows, Linux and Splunk Cloud.

 Licensed under http://www.apache.org/licenses/LICENSE-2.0.

+* Authors: Harun Kuessner
+* Version: 2.0.4

 ## Installation & Updating